An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Appendix

 \subsection{Inflow boundary condition for $P_N$ equations}

 We implement the inflow boundary condition for the $P_N$ equations by specifying the values of coefficients of the $P_N$ system in ghost cells.
-We first discuss how the inflow boundary condition is implemented in 1D spatial case.
-Choose the left boundary as an example.
-The incoming radiation intensity incident on the boundary interface is
+Choosing the left boundary as an example, the incoming specific intensity incident on the boundary interface is

 For the $P_N$ method, the numerical boundary can be rewritten as